vazco/meteor-universe-e2e/README.md

 > Acceptance testing is the process of taking an unmodified version of our application and testing it from the “outside” to make sure it behaves in a way we expect.
 Typically if an app passes acceptance tests, we have done our job properly from a product perspective.

-There are other software that would allow you to perform E2E/acceptance tests of your Meteor app (e.g. Chimp, Nightwatch, Starrynight) but we found them really cumbersome.
+There is other software that would allow you to perform E2E/acceptance tests of your Meteor app (e.g. Chimp, Nightwatch, Starrynight) but we found them really cumbersome.

 This package is using test drivers introduced with Meteor 1.3 and integrates more seamlessly with the whole Meteor stack.